Who’s threatening House members in 2020

 2018 Democratic primary results: Meeks 82%, Carl Achille 10%, Mizan Choudhury 9%

 2020 declared candidates: Meeks (D), Shaniyat Chowdhury (D), Amit Lal (I)

-Rep. Gregory Meeks, who entered Congress in 1997, was elected the chairman of the Queens County Democratic Party earlier this year.
+Rep. Rep. Gregory Meeks, who entered Congress in 1997, was elected the chairman of the Queens County Democratic Party earlier this year.
 The well-funded, proud capitalist has never faced a serious challenge for his Southeast Queens seat, but will be one of many incumbent Democrats facing a challenge from the left in 2020 – in this case, from a 27-year-old democratic socialist military veteran and bartender, Shaniyat Chowdhury.
 The first-time candidate is a longshot, but is hoping to get support from the same progressive movement that got behind Rep. Alexandria Ocasio-Cortez and Queens district attorney candidate Tiffany Cabán.
 Also in the race is Amit Lal, a logistics coordinator at a shipping company who says he can work both sides of the aisle as a registered independent.
 At the moment, neither Chowdhury nor Lal have reported raising any campaign funds.

 Congressional District 6

 Incumbent: Grace Meng (D)